A Complete Cheat Sheet for Clinical Documentation

 The methodology contributing to the diagnosis is very important.
 The provider needs to explain the tests, assessments, evaluations, observations, and diagnostic criteria that have been applied.
 If the assessments used are non-formal, the provider must explain why these were used.

-Tips for effective clinical documentation
+Tips for an effective clinical documentation

 To hone in on what makes clinical documentation effective, there are numerous strategies you should implement to elevate the quality of your client service.
+Doing so will increase patient satisfaction and improve patient care outcomes.
+We've curated some helpful tips for you:

 Report critical values